HOW TO CALCULATE NET CARBS FOR KETO AND WHY THEY MATTER

 - Certain sugar alcohols: Sugar alcohols taste sweet, but their molecular structure is slightly different from that of sugar molecules.
 A lot of sugar alcohols are either partially or entirely indigestible by humans.

 Note that certain sugar alcohols do impact your blood sugar, and you should factor them into your keto carb count if you eat a large amount.
 For details, see the “How to calculate net carbs for keto” section below.

-WHY NET CARBS MATTER ON KETO
+WHY IS COUNTING CARBS ON KETO SO IMPORTANT?

 When you keep net carbs low enough—typically under 50 grams of net carbs per day—your body enters ketosis: a metabolic state where you shift from burning carbs for energy to burning fat for fuel.